 When is Oktoberfest?

 Oktoberfest happens every year all over Germany at the end of September and beginning of October.
 The three-week festival usually opens on a Sunday by the mayor.
 The largest and most famous Oktoberfest takes place in Munich (München) — a large, sprawling city with lots to do and see in and outside of the festival.
+Want more from Munich?
+Here's my full guide to this gorgeous city.

 What to expect: